sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 # Problem to solve:
-Currently, all docker images are hard burned into insallable SONiC image.
-For any code update, even a minor fix for a container, requires a re-build of entire and the rest of the heavy weight process to qualify the image to run in a production switch and in phases, install the entire image.
-We need to do this irrespective of however minor the change is.
+Currently, all docker images are hard burned into installable SONiC image.
+For any code update in a container image, however minor, requires re-build of the entire SONiC image and the rest of the heavy weight process to qualify the image to run in a production switch followed by install  of the image in controlled phases.

 ## Proposal:
 Build the image as today.
 Install the image as today.
-In addition configure a subset of dockers as "could be kube managed".
-When the switch would join a master and if the master has a manifest for a docker marked as kube-managed, deploy the docker per manifest.
+In addition configure a subset of dockers as "*could be kube managed*".
+Whenever the switch would join a master and if the master has a manifest for a docker marked as kube-managed, master deploys the docker per manifest.<br/>

-This way, we could update a container in a switch with a central control at kubernetes master.
+For any code update for a container, just build the container only, qualify the container image only through tests, upload the image to container registry and update the manifest in master.
+The master now deploys the updated container to all connected nodes, transparently, with the only cost of restarting that service only.
+For containers that does not affect data plane, the restart can be transparent.
+For containers that do affect, it can be restarted in warm-reboot mode, so it could be updated with no traffic disruption.

 This could be extended to containers that are not built as part of image, but could be enabled to run in selected switches.

 # Goal:
-1) Enable run of containers that are not part of SONiC image to run in a switch running SONiC
+1) Enable to deploy containers that are not part of SONiC image to run in a switch running SONiC
 2) Enable containers that are part of SONiC image to become controllable by kubernetes as needed, with an ability to revert back to local.

 # Requirements